 When someone suffers from a heart attack, timing can mean the difference between life and death.
 For this reason, it is absolutely vital that myocardial infarctions are diagnosed quickly and treated correctly as soon as possible.
 Sadly, in emergency rooms and family practices across the country, heart attacks are misdiagnosed on a regular basis, especially in women.

 If you or a loved one has been harmed due to a heart attack misdiagnosis, you may be entitled to compensation for damages, including medical bills, lost wages, and pain and suffering.
 To learn more about your possible Kentucky medical malpractice claim, we urge you to speak with a Louisville misdiagnosis attorney today.
 Seth Gladstein wants to hear your story and investigate your case.
 To schedule a free, private consultation, call him today at (800) 991-0474.

 Heart Attack Symptoms and Signs

-There are specific symptoms that may indicate that a heart attack may soon occur or is occurring:
+There are specific symptoms that may indicate that an attack may soon occur or is occurring: